helmhotzgang/fillhakunamatata/README.md

 If you need the website locally you can use a programm like WinHTTrack. (or use the zip file provided)

 TO-DO:
-    -Change to packet based logins<br>
-    someone go make this and open a pull request idk if its really worth it, or if it'll be consistent<br>
+-    Change to packet based logins someone go make this and open a pull request idk if its really worth it, or if it'll be consistent
-    -Add proxy support (maybe even rotating once one gets blocked)
+-    Add proxy support (maybe even rotating once one gets blocked)